aws/iot-atlas/src/hugo/content/en-us/implementations/aws/command/command2/_index.md

 - _Device Shadow_ is the replica which makes device state available to applications and other services
 - _ShadowTopicPrefix_ is an abbreviated form of the topic, referred as `$aws/things/device1/shadow` (classic shadow)

-1. The _Device_ establishes an MQTT connection to the _AWS IoT Core_ endpoint, and then subscribes to the reserved [MQTT shadow topics](https://docs.aws.amazon.com/iot/latest/developerguide/reserved-topics.html#reserved-topics-shadow) for device shadow it supports.
-Below are the topics from where shadow event messages will be received and processed.Also, instead of subscribing individually to each reserved shadow topic below, common prefix could be used for generalised subscription like `ShadowTopicPrefix/get/#` , `ShadowTopicPrefix/update/#`
+1. The _Device_ establishes an MQTT connection to the _AWS IoT Core_ endpoint and then subscribes to the reserved [MQTT shadow topics](https://docs.aws.amazon.com/iot/latest/developerguide/reserved-topics.html#reserved-topics-shadow) to get and update shadow event operations.
+Moreover, instead of subscribing individually to each reserved shadow topic, wildcard(_#_) could be used for generalized subscription like _`ShadowTopicPrefix/get/#`_ , _`ShadowTopicPrefix/update/#`_.

     - `ShadowTopicPrefix/get/accepted`
     - `ShadowTopicPrefix/get/rejected`
     - `ShadowTopicPrefix/update/accepted`
     - `ShadowTopicPrefix/update/rejected`
     - `ShadowTopicPrefix/update/delta`

-2. On successful connect with _AWS IOT Core_ endpoint and on successful subscription to reserved shadow topics, the _Device_ publish request to `ShadowTopicPrefix/get` topic and process latest shadow file received on `ShadowTopicPrefix/get/accepted` subscribed topic.
+2. After successful connect and topic subscription, the _Device_ publish request to _`ShadowTopicPrefix/get`_ topic and process the latest shadow file received on the _`ShadowTopicPrefix/get/accepted`_ topic.
-3. After processing _command_ from shadow file, _Device_ makes publish request to `cmd/device1/response` (command action result) topic.
-Once _command_ action completed, _Device_ makes another publish request to `ShadowTopicPrefix/update` topic with command action completion status under _reported_ state on shadow file.
+3. After receiving  the _command_ on shadow file,  the _Device_ makes publish request to `cmd/device1/response` topic as a command execution response and on completion of command,  the _Device_  publish status on `ShadowTopicPrefix/update` topic for reconciliation of _reported_ state on shadow file.
-4. (Optional) Once the delta changes are processed from shadow get request on device initial connect/reconnect, and if device is continued to remain connected then it can further receive delta changes on shadow file from the _Application_
+4. Once the delta attributes are processed from the device shadow get request on device initial connect/reconnect, and if device optionally remain connected, then it can further receive delta changes on shadow file from the _Client Application_.
-5. The _Application_ establishes an MQTT connection to the _AWS IoT Core_ endpoint, and then subscribe to the `ShadowTopicPrefix/update/accepted`,  `ShadowTopicPrefix/update/rejected` (response) shadow topics to process shadow update data from the device end. _Application_ also subscribe to `cmd/device1/response` (response) topic to process command action response.
+5. The _Client Application_ establishes an MQTT connection to the _AWS IoT Core_ endpoint, and then subscribe to the `ShadowTopicPrefix/update/accepted`,  `ShadowTopicPrefix/update/rejected` shadow topics to reconcile shadow file updates made by device.
+The _Client Application_ also subscribes to the `cmd/device1/response` topic to process command execution response.
-6. To send a command, the _Application_ publishes a message on the `ShadowTopicPrefix/update` topic by adding command request under _desired_ state data for device.
+6. To send a command, the _Client Application_ publishes a message on the `ShadowTopicPrefix/update` topic by adding command request under _desired_ state data for device.